Bean (Runner bean)

 Growing tips

-Due to its enormous climbing tendency, at least 2 m high wooden or corrugated wire trellises are necessary.
-You can sow about 6-10 seeds per climbing pole at intervals of about 10 cm between seeds.
-There should be about 40-80 cm between the trellis poles, depending on the number of seeds per pole.
-By harvesting regularly (every 2-4 days) you will increase the yield.
-Mounding soil when young will ensure good root growth.
-Pole beans can serve as windbreaks for wind-sensitive crops.
+Due to their enormous climbing ability, climbing supports made of wood or corrugated wire at least 2 m high are necessary.
+You can sow approx. 6-10 seeds per climbing aid at intervals of approx. 10 cm between the seeds.
+There should be a distance of approx. 40-80 cm between the trellis poles, depending on the number of seeds per pole.
+You can increase the yield by harvesting regularly (every 2-4 days).
+Mounding up soil at a young stage ensures good root growth.
+Runner beans can serve as a windbreak for wind-sensitive crops.
 They have a high water requirement, but you should avoid waterlogging.

 Diseases